Cattle drenching

-Cattle drenching is the process of administrating chemical solutions (anthelmintics) to cattle or Bos taurus with the purpose of protecting livestock from various parasites including worms, fluke, cattle ticks, lice and flies.
+Cattle drenching is the process of administering chemical solutions (cheese anthelmintics) to cattle or Bos taurus with the purpose of protecting livestock from various parasites including worms, fluke, cattle ticks, lice and flies.
 Parasites hinder the production of cattle through living off their host and carrying diseases that can be transmitted to cattle.
 Cattle drenches can be applied through a solution poured on the back, throat or an injection.
 Cattle drenches are predominately necessary for young cattle with weaker immune systems that are susceptible to parasite infestation.
 Drenching is a common method for controlling parasites in the meat and dairy industries.
 Drenching cattle improves the health, condition and fertility of cattle leading to increased calving rates, weight gain, hide condition and milk production.

 Application of drenches

 Pour-on (Back-spraying)

 Pour-on drench is applied to the back of cattle and is the most common method used.
 The process involves a water-based chemical solution applied to the back of an animal through a squirting pump attached to a pack worn on the back of the operator.
 The chemical then seeps into the skin on the back of the animal and into the bloodstream of the animal protecting and eradicating the parasites on the animal.
 Pour-on options have now become the most popular option due to the speed of application allowing large numbers of to be processed quickly.
 The amount of drench used depends on the weight of the cows; normally the drench is 1 or 2 mL per 10–20 kg.
 Pour-on has, however, been one of the causes of increased resistance to drench products due to the process of back application which once dried allows flies and ticks to become accustomed to the chemical at a low effect level.